itplr-kosit/xml-mutate/doc/state_machine.md

-# FSM State machine
+# Fintite State Machine Parser for Processing Instrction Data

-When parsing an XML document, the parser encounters the xmute element, which brings us to the START state, the initial state of the state machine.
+When parsing an XML document, the parser encounters the Processing Instruction named "xmute" it calls the PiDataParser to parse the data content.
+In case data exists the FSMs initial state is `START`.
 If the string being processed is null or empty, the process ends by transitioning to the END state.
 If it is not, the machine transitions to the next state, KEY_START.

 In this state, it checks whether the current character is a whitespace character.
 If it is, the machine looks for the next non-whitespace character and transitions to the KEY state (this also happens if the current character is not a whitespace).